 The syntax of If Else Statement in Python is

 if (Test condition): # If the condition is TRUE then these statements will be executed True statements else # If the condition is FALSE then these statements will be executed False statements

-If the test condition present in the above structure is true then True statements execute, otherwise, False statements executed.
+If the test condition present in the above Python If else structure is true, True statements executed.
+Otherwise, False statements executed.